JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - In objects, We can loop over property names (keys) and property values.
 You can use this with the `Object.keys` for properties, and `Object.values` for values.
 - To loop over both the property names (keys) and values in objects, you would need the entries().
 - Remember, you can't use .entries() directly on an object.
 You would have to do Object.entries(fruits) if an object.
+- Object.fromEntries() - can convert entries to an object.
+This takes an array of entries and converts it into an object.

 - <strong>Sets</strong> - to create a new set you type in `= new Set([])` after declaring a variable.
 A set is a set of unique elements without duplicates.
 - The main use of sets is to remove duplicate values of arrays.